Community Partner Awards

 Kappa Alpha Theta Sorority

-These winners of this award have been an absolute powerhouse for volunteerism and community engaged work throughout the semester, working with over 5 different community partners throughout this year to meet any and all needs of our community.
+These winners of this award have been an absolute powerhouse for volunteerism and community-engaged work throughout the semester, working with over 5 different community partners throughout this year to meet any and all needs of our community.
 These students put on their hardhats and worked in the hot Florida sun to help build houses for low-income families here in Volusia County; they became scientists and helped judge a local elementary school’s science fair; and they worked to become the best youth entertainers in the city, by providing youth entertainment that supports other local higher education institutions and to support a large number of our community partners at the Black Heritage Trail Launch.

-These students have shown true dedication to the community under the leadership of their president and vice president of education, who both continue to impress me with their consistently and loyalty to this work.
+These students have shown true dedication to the community under the leadership of their president and vice president of education, who both continue to impress me with their consistency and loyalty to this work.
 This organization sets the standard for what dedication, and long-lasting community engagement looks like for on-campus student organization.
 Our community and our school are truly blessed to have you.

 Congratulations to the 2022-2023 Student Program/Organization of the Year, the Kappa Alpha Theta Sorority!